 Mixed type: Features of both palpebral and limbal types.

 Many patients have a personal or family history of atopy.
-In a next-generation sequencing (NGS) analysis of monozygotic twins and their father, HLA-DQB105:01, HLA-DRB101:01:01, and HLA-A*32:01:01 were associated with VKC 2).
+NGS (next-generation sequencing) analysis of monozygotic twins and their father showed associations of HLA-DQB105:01, HLA-DRB101:01:01, and HLA-A*32:01:01 with VKC2).
 However, a clear correlation with a single causative genetic locus has not been established.

 QWhat is the difference between VKC and atopic keratoconjunctivitis (AKC)?